 Like almost everything I enjoy, one of the first questions people ask me about the HDJ is "Is it legal?"

-The answer is yes: the United States domestic market didn't get Diesel Toyotas due to something called the "Chicken Tax", which places insanely high tariffs on certain vehicle types.
+The answer is yes: the United States domestic market didn't get Diesel Toyotas due to something called the "Chicken Tax", which places restrictions on certain vehicle types.
 Additionally, diesel emission standards for Diesel imports are notoriously skewed against foreign auto manufacturers.
 Before importing, they had to pass EPA emissions, and Federal Motor Vehicle Safety Standards (FMVSS), and most manufacturers realized pretty quick it was a way to cut competition out of the "Big 3's" stranglehold on the domestic truck market.
-However, after 25 years, the EPA exempts vehicles from the testing, and the JDM (Japanese Domestic Market) Toyotas easily pass the FMVSS.
+However, after 25 years, the EPA exempts vehicles from the testing, and the JDM (Japanese Domestic Market) Toyotas easily pass the FMVSS, making them legal to import and register.

 As to driving on "the wrong side", it's only tough if you're going through a drive up bank or a drive-through, or when passing on narrow roads.
 Be prepared to hit your wipers when you go to signal for a lane change, though.